 For adults the Rite of Christian Initiation for Adults (RCIA) classes are available.
-Please inquire by emailing Fr.
-Rick.
+Please call the office at 970-704-0820 for more information.
 Sacraments are typically received during Easter Vigil and the Easter Octave.

 Requirements include: baptism certificates, complete preparation course, and a valid sponsor.